ng-Classic/ng-classic/aio/content/guide/file-structure.md

 </code-example>

-When you run this command, the CLI installs the necessary Angular npm packages and other dependencies in a new workspace, with a root-level application named *my-project*.
+When you run this command, the CLI installs the necessary Angular Classicnpm packages and other dependencies in a new workspace, with a root-level application named *my-project*.
 The workspace root folder contains various support and configuration files, and a README file with generated descriptive text that you can customize.

 By default, `ng new` creates an initial skeleton application at the root level of the workspace, along with its end-to-end tests.